Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Scalar Radiation

 \section{Scalar Radiation}

-In this Section, the amount of scalar radiation emitted to infinity is computed.
+In this Section, the amount of scalar radiation emitted to infinity is computed by averaging over an orbital cycle.
 To this end, the asymptotic solutions of Eq.~\eqref{eq_KG_fourier} are constructed by imposing the appropriate boundary conditions, namely, ingoing waves at the horizon and purely outgoing waves at infinity.
-A complete derivation of the energy flux at infinity is provided below for completeness.
-For a more general treatment, including electromagnetic and gravitational perturbations we redirect the interested reader to the original papers by Teukolsky~\cite{Teukolsky:1973ha,Press:1973zz,Teukolsky:1974yv}.
+A complete derivation of the energy flux at infinity is provided below.
+For a more general treatment, including electromagnetic and gravitational perturbations we refer the interested reader to the original papers by Teukolsky~\cite{Teukolsky:1973ha,Press:1973zz,Teukolsky:1974yv}.